-It is the cellular layer that covers the blood vessels of the body, it is extremely resistant.
+It is the cellular layer that covers the body’s blood vessels; it is highly resistant.

-At a few hundred nanometers thick, this tenuous structure constantly resists blood flow, hydrostatic pressure , stretching and tissue compression to create a unique and highly dynamic barrier.
+This tenuous structure constantly resists blood flow, hydrostatic pressure, stretching, and tissue compression to create a unique and highly dynamic barrier at a few hundred nanometers thick.

-Which maintains a necessary structure which divides the tissues of the body’s circulatory system .
+Which maintains a necessary structure that divides the tissues of the body’s circulatory system.

-In cases where the barrier must be physically violated to allow immune cells to reach various regions of the body to fight infections.
+In cases where the barrier must be physically violated to allow immune cells to reach various body regions to fight infections.

 The endothelium cooperates with leukocytes to create openings that provide infection-fighting cells with immediate access to their targets.

-In cases where these gaps do not close and leaks occur, the results can lead to dramatic pathologies that include sepsis , acute lung injuries and ischemic cardiovascular diseases, as well as chronic inflammatory diseases such as diabetes and arthritis .
+When gaps do not close, and leaks occur, the results can lead to dramatic pathologies that include sepsis, acute lung injuries, ischemic cardiovascular diseases, and chronic inflammatory diseases such as diabetes and arthritis.

 The endothelium forms the inner cell lining of all the blood and lymph vessels in the body and is an excellent example of where biology meets physics and engineering.